#WomenInTech: Tackling Complex Problems with FreshBooks’ Lindsay Rothman

-It’s very important to me to support female entrepreneurs.
+It’s very important for me to support female entrepreneurs.
 In North America, only 4% of venture capital goes to women.
 Given that access to capital is an important part of fostering entrepreneurship, we need to financially support women-led ventures.
 Simply saying, “I support female entrepreneurs” isn’t enough.

-MRW: Lots of companies in Toronto have their own ideas and policies about how to increase diversity at their company – from what you’ve seen, what’s the most effective approach?
+Nudge: Lots of companies in Toronto have their own ideas and policies about how to increase diversity at their company – from what you’ve seen, what’s the most effective approach?

 LR: Companies need to reframe their thinking about diversity.
 Many companies approach diversity as a touchy-feely sort of thing, but creating a diverse workplace isn’t about feelings – it’s a complex business problem and there aren’t straightforward answers to complex business problems.

 A company might say that they care about diversity, but these are just words.
-Unless a company thoughtfully delivers different initiatives in a sustained way, the status-quo is unlikely to change.
+Unless a company thoughtfully delivers different initiatives in a sustained way, the status quo is unlikely to change.
 To improve customer retention, for example, a company would gather different stakeholders to investigate what other organizations have done successfully (or unsuccessfully) to address the problem, read up on the latest research and relevant data, and then try out different initiatives and experiment.
 Similarly, the same sustained and thoughtful efforts are necessary to increase diversity.

 For more information on why diverse workforces perform better, here’s McKinsey’s article on Why Diversity Matters.

-MRW: What was the last book you read?
+Nudge: What was the last book you read?